Qlik-PE/ImmersionDay/content/Lab/index.en.md

 ![ ](/static/qlik-images/image77.png)

-Our next step is to select the tables we want to replicate from SAP Application into Aurora Postgres.
+Our next step is to select the tables we want to qlik cloud data integration from SAP Application into Aurora Postgres.
 Click on the "Table Selection" button in the top center of your browser.

 ![ ](/static/qlik-images/image32.png)
 and from there select the "ADEMO" Business Groups.